oam-dev/rudr/docs/quickstart.md

 You'll need to wait for a minute or two for it to fully deploy.
 Behind the scenes, Kubernetes is creating all the necessary objects.

-And, of course, you can see your configuration:
+Once it is fully deployed, you can see your configuration:

 ```console
 $ kubectl get configurations